Sayyid Qutb: Political philosophy

 Following the 1952 coup, he espoused a 'just dictatorship' that would 'grant political liberties to the virtuous alone.'
 Later he wrote that rule by sharia law would require essentially no government at all.
 In an earlier work, Qutb described military jihad as defensive, Islam's campaign to protect itself, while later he believed jihad must be offensive.

 On the issue of Islamic governance, Qutb differed with many modernist and reformist Muslims who claimed that democracy was Islamic because the Quranic institution of Shura supported elections and democracy.
 Qutb pointed out that the Shura chapter of the Qur'an was revealed during the Mekkan period, and therefore, it does not deal with the problem of government.
 It makes no reference to elections and calls only for the ruler to consult some of the ruled, as a particular case of the general rule of Shura.

 Qutb also opposed the then popular ideology of Arab nationalism, having become disillusioned with the 1952 Nasser Revolution after having been exposed to the regime's practices of arbitrary arrest, torture, and deadly violence during his imprisonment.
-In the introduction to his influential 1964 theological and political Manifesto Maʿālim fī aṭ Ṭarīq ("The Milestones"), Sayyid Qutb declared:
+In the introduction to his influential 1964 theological and political manifesto Maʿālim fī aṭ Ṭarīq, Sayyid Qutb declared:

-"Mankind today is on the brink of a precipice, not because of the danger of complete [nuclear] annihilation which is hanging over its head -this being just a symptom and not the real disease- but because humanity is devoid of those vital values which are necessary not only for its healthy development but also for its real progress.
+"Mankind today is on the brink of a precipice, not because of the danger of complete [nuclear] annihilation which is hanging over its head – this being just a symptom and not the real disease – but because humanity is devoid of those vital values which are necessary not only for its healthy development but also for its real progress.
 Even the Western world realises that Western civilization is unable to present any healthy values for the guidance of mankind...
 It is the same with the Eastern bloc.
-Its social theories, foremost among which is Marxism,.. is defeated on the plane of thought...
+Its social theories, foremost among which is Marxism ... is defeated on the plane of thought ...
 It is essential for mankind to have new leadership!
-At this crucial and bewildering juncture, the turn of Islam and the Muslim community has arrived -the turn of Islam".
+At this crucial and bewildering juncture, the turn of Islam and the Muslim community has arrived – the turn of Islam".